igorsterner/NarrativeTwins/README.md

 python src/wikipedia/evaluation/salience_prompting.py # OpenAI key required in data/keys/openai
 ```

-#### Ablations
+## Ablations

 Replacing entities according to Hatzel et al. uses the scripts in `src/rocstories/data_manager/anonymization/` for ROCStories and the data provided by Hatzel et al. for Wikipedia narratives (load and align `story_b_anon` in `src/wikipedia/data_manager/plot_summaries.py`).
-Other ablations can be performed by changing the `config.yaml` files accordingly.
+Training run variants can be performed by changing the `config.yaml` files accordingly or via command line arguments (we use Hydra, for instance you can run the `main.py` training scripts with `loss.type=simcse` or `loss.type=mlm`).

 ## Citation